fernandoBRS/Azure-Samples/README.md

-# Azure-Samples
+# AzureSamples
-Some Azure samples to be used in projects.
-Cloud Design Patterns, WebJobs and much more.
+C# project including some Cloud Design Patterns and WebJobs samples to be used in projects.

 ## 1. Cloud Design Patterns
 <ul>